Where Does the Real Estate Market Stand?

 * Replace those old, drafty windows, for a 76 percent return of cost at resale and current rebates and tax incentives for certain types of energy-efficient windows.

-Call us today for more home improvement ideas.
-We'd be happy to connect you with Allen Tate Home Services to get your projects started – and get your home ready for spring!
+Call us today for more home improvement ideas and get your home ready for market!

 I'm Zane Gerringer, and I work full time as a Realtor in Greensboro, NC.
 I believe owning a home and investing in real estate are essential in building a secure financial future for your family.
 I love representing both buyers & sellers, and I want you to make smart real estate decisions in the Triad!